ryanchengguo/Algorithms/README.md

     - Input: [1,2,3,4]
     - Output: false

+- 219_Contains Duplicate II
+  - Given an array of integers and an integer k, find out whether there are two distinct indices i and j in the array such that nums[i] = nums[j] and the absolute difference between i and j is at most k.
+    - Input: nums = [1,2,3,1], k = 3
+    - Output: true
+    - Input: nums = [1,2,3,1,2,3], k = 2
+    - Output: false

 ## Linked List
 - 21_Merge Two Sorted Lists
   - Merge two sorted linked lists and return it as a new list.
 The new list should be made by splicing together the nodes of the first two lists.